New Britain, Connecticut: 17th-18th century

 New Britain was settled in 1687.
 It was incorporated as a new parish as the New Britain Society in 1754.

 19th century

 Chartered in 1850 as a township and in 1871 as a city, New Britain had separated from the nearby towns of Farmington and Berlin, Connecticut.
 A consolidation charter was adopted in 1905.
+New Britain Normal School trained teachers.
+It relocated in 1922 to its current location on Stanley Street.
+It became Teachers College of Connecticut in 1933.
+It was renamed again in 1959 as Central Connecticut State College and in 1983 became Central Connecticut State University.

+Major manufacturers, such as The Stanley Works, the P&F Corbin Company (founded 1848, later Corbin Locks), Landers, Frary & Clark (LF&C) founded 1842, Union Manufacturing Company, founded in 1866 and North & Judd, were headquartered in the city.
 During the early part of the 20th century, New Britain was known as the "Hardware Capital of the World", as well as "Hardware City".
-Major manufacturers, such as The Stanley Works, the P&F Corbin Company (founded 1848, later Corbin Locks), Landers, Frary & Clark (LF&C) founded 1842, Union Manufacturing Company, founded in 1866 and North & Judd, were headquartered in the city.